yeouue/yeouue.github.io/_pages/misc.md

 permalink: /misc/
 author_profile: true
 ---
+Sharing and communication are important as we all need emotional support, consonance, and discussion to shape and become who we are.
+Here, I would like to share more about me.

+# My Hobbies #
 In my free time, I have a lot of hobbies as my brain food.

 ## Language ##